-Meet Delft Hyperloop VIII
+Meet Delft Hyperloop IX

-Delft Hyperloop is a multi-disciplinary team which consists of 39 students of the Delft University of Technology.
+Delft Hyperloop is a multi-disciplinary team which consists of 40 students of the Delft University of Technology.
 Delft Hyperloop is structured as a multi-departmental team with a management overseeing all of the departments.

 Management